 Caution: While the auxiliary power output can be used for more than one purpose at once, this is not generally recommended.
 It can result in a short-circuit and equipment damage.
 The output is floating.
 If it is connected to a negatively earthed battery and to positively earthed auxiliary equipment, a short-circuit will result.

-In the Power configuration area (Configure > Base Station > Miscellaneous), the Aux power type box specifies what kind of auxiliary output the PMU provides.
+In the Power configuration area (Configure > Base Station > Miscellaneous), the Aux power control box specifies what controls the auxiliary output.
 Select one of the following options.